BR business owner feels more confident reopening with the help of air purifying technology

 This air purifying technology is supposed to clean the air particles of things like germs, microbials, virus, and mold.
 Then, that bathed air flows back into your room.

 “It’s in the duct work up top,” explained Kirkpatrick.
 “It’s probably about this big.
 You really don’t see it once it’s installed.
-You just cut a hole drop, it in, and all of the air coming through the return air passes through it.”
+You just cut a hole, drop it in, and all of the air coming through the return air passes through it.”

-The product that Kirkpatrick has installed is called REME HELO by RGF Environmental Group.
+The product that Kirkpatrick has installed is called REME HALO by RGF Environmental Group.
 But there are more options like this technology on the market and Tony Julian connects businesses, schools, and homes with air cleaning products like this one.

 “People are looking at a variety of different technologies,” said Tony Julian, Vice President of Commercial Product at RGF.
 “All to provide that level of comfort that people need right now in the COVID environment to return to these businesses.”